lemonade-command/lemonade/README.md

 ### Secure TCP Connection

-Lemonade doesn't provide encryption and authorization.
+Lemonade does not provide encryption and authorization.
-However we can use `SSH Port forwarding` for the purpose.
+However we can use `SSH Port forwarding` for that purpose.

 lemonade server